 Do protein shakes work for women’s weight loss?

-While many research studies focus on protein shake supplements for men, the benefits can also apply to women who are trying to lose weight.
+While many research studies focus on protein shake supplements for men, the benefits can also apply to women.
 Protein will similarly affect ghrelin levels and slow digestion in women, just like the studies on male subjects have displayed.

 Protein shakes can help with weight loss in a variety of ways.
 From helping to replace high-calorie meals, to keep you full between meals and preventing overeating.
 Plus, they can help to build muscle and burn fat from your workouts.4